ome/omero-guide-qupath/docs/qupath.rst

 #.
 First, use the ROI OME-XML export script to export your ROIs from QuPath into OME-XML file.
 Find the export script in https://github.com/glencoesoftware/ome-omero-roitool/tree/master/src/dist/QuPath.scripts

 #.
+Copy the script text.

+#.
+In QuPath, open *Automate > Show script editor*

-Follow the [instructions in the README from step 3. onwards](https://github.com/glencoesoftware/ome-omero-roitool#export-ome-xml-rois) to execute the export script in QuPath.
+#.
+Follow the instructions from step 3. onwards in https://github.com/glencoesoftware/ome-omero-roitool#export-ome-xml-rois to execute the export script in QuPath.
 This will produce a local OME-XML file.

 #.
 Note: If you run a *Cell detection* in QuPath, the nuclei ROIs will be drawn as well as the ROIs around the cells.
-The ROI OME-XML export script will export these nuclei ROIs as well.
-Later in this workflow, they will appear as a second Shape in the ROI belonging to the particular cell.
+The ROI OME-XML export script will export both the ROIs around the cells as well as the nuclei ROIs.
+In OMERO, they will appear as two Shapes inside the ROI belonging to the particular cell.

 #.
 Import the OME-XML with the ROIs from QuPath into OMERO.
 These steps must be run on a command line.
 Find the latest release of the ome-omero-roitool on https://github.com/glencoesoftware/ome-omero-roitool/releases.
-From there, download the ome-omero-roitool-xxx.zip.
+From there, download the ``ome-omero-roitool-xxx.zip``.
 Open your terminal window.

 #.
 Unzip the downloaded file and cd into the resulting folder as follows::